geotools/geotools/docs/user/welcome/support.rst

 9. For new bugs with a Patch.

-   You can attach a code patch to the Jira task and ask the module maintainer include your fix in the next release.
+   You can attach a code patch to the Jira task and ask the module maintainer to include your fix in the next release.

    * For fixes: please include a JUnit test case showing that your fix does something.
 If a developer needs